lichess-org/lila/ui/README.md

 ## "sync" property

 The sync object describes filesystem copies performed by ui/build.
-Sync operations are listed as properties where each key is a source path and the value is its destination folder.
+Sync operations are listed as properties where each key is a source path/glob and its value is a destination folder.
 In watch mode, ui/build will copy assets to the destination folder whenever they change.

 One usage for sync is to copy npm package assets from node_modules to the /public/npm folder where they can be fetched and imported dynamically, often because they are too large to bundle.
-This example from [/ui/ceval/package.json](./ceval/package.json) copies stockfish wasms to /public/npm:
+This example from [/ui/lib/package.json](./lib/package.json) copies assorted stockfish wasms to /public/npm:

 ```json
     "sync": {